BioinformaticsOnLine/one-health-26/DAY_1/Unix_Linux_Basics_Day1.md

-# Unix & Linux Basics — Day 1
+#  Linux Basics for Bioinformatics — Day 1

 > **Five-day Hands-on Workshop Program on Bioinformatics for One Health and Pathogen-Specific Research**
 > **Instructor:** Anwesha